greengerong/green-auth/readme.md

 ***
 Run Test: grunt

-Run server: grunt server
+Run demo server: grunt server

-All of this, please make sure you install node and grunt-cli(npm install -g grunt-cli) and run npm intsall on project directory.
+All of this, please make sure you install node and grunt-cli(npm install -g grunt-cli) and run npm intsall, bower install on project directory.

 You can download from dist or bower install: